Suggestion: Watch the 10 minutes video tutorial before reading this article

 While Whey protein is commonly used in formulas, fitness products, and bakeries, vitamins are used by a lot of middle-aged and elderly people as well.

 Some of the most popular products are Calcium supplements, Vitamin C and Vitamin E, but there’s a big demand for other products as well, like fish oil, vitamin C, and liver detox products.

 The new Chinese food law and registration with the CFDA

-Worth mentioning is that selling health food, such as vitamins, is not the easiest task on hand.
-China introduced the so called Food safety law of the People’s Republic of China (2015 version) which stipulates that you need to both register and file your products with the CFDA (China Food and Drug Administration).
+Worth mentioning is that selling healthy food, such as vitamins, is not the easiest task on hand.
+China introduced the so-called Food safety law of the People’s Republic of China (2015 version) which stipulates that you need to both register and file your products with the CFDA (China Food and Drug Administration).
 You need a Chinese agent helping you with the matter.

 The process to register your brand and manage the licensing can take years.
 An easier option is to sell via cross border e-commerce, which removes a lot of the hurdles and allows you to sell your products directly.

 Blackmores, a success story

 A company that has succeeded in selling vitamins in the Chinese market is the Australian brand Blackmores.
 With a reported annual sales of RMB 700 million (around USD 100 million) in 2017, they managed to increase their sales almost six-fold, and double their profits, in just a year.

 Blackmore’s is a living proof that e-commerce is the way to go in a world that becomes more digitized, especially in a country like China.

 Can I sell health supplements and vitamins online?